Kshitij-Darwhekar/deepseek-extension-vs-code/README.md

 - `deepseek.model`: Specify the DeepSeek model to use (e.g., `deepseek-r1:8b`).
 - `deepseek.temperature`: Adjust randomness of responses.

-## Usage
-- **Chat with DeepSeek**: Use the command `DeepSeek: Open Chat` to start a conversation.
-- **Inline Completions**: Type comments or code snippets, and the model will suggest completions.
-- **Custom Commands**: Define your own prompt templates for specific use cases.

 ## Known Issues
 - The extension may not work if **Ollama is not running**.